 Users personal data is kept as long as you use the services provided by the site.

 For Qwant and Qwant Junior accounts, your data is removed 7 days after you request that the account be deleted.
-If you use a EDU Qwant Junior account (edu.qwantjunior.com), your data is removed 3 months after the account deletion request.
-During this period, you can ask that your account be reactivated using your initial username and password.
+During that time, you can reactivate your account by using your login information.

 What are your rights and how can you exercize them?